KyleJonesNV/go-service-notes/README.md

 ## Access the API

-The API currently exposing the following endpoints
+The API is currently exposing the following endpoints
 <ol>
   <li>/getAllForUser</li>
   <li>/insertTopic</li>